diejel/Ansible-Course-Notes/README.md

 - In vagrant scenario:

 The controller will create a 'tux' user, append it to the sudoers file locally and remotely in their client nodes.
-Remember that the controller must use node ssh-key file for authenticate and proceed with the operation
+Remember that the controller must use node ssh-key file for authenticate and proceed with the operation.
+Those .key are files that will be generated with scp utility in a vagrant environment

 `user@host $ ansible --private-key ubuntu.key -u vagrant -m copy -a "src=tux dest=/etc/sudoers.d/"`